 Not in those days.
 There it sat, this very large computer in the middle of a refrigerated room.
 In there was a large format stainless steel Versetec Printer.
-Remember that the print was the engineering deliverable until the late 1990's when the PDF showed up.
+Remember that the print was the engineering deliverable until the turn of the century when the PDF showed up.
 Then we went to his office which would could only be called the data storage